Frequently Asked Questions

 Bathrooms are located down the hall from the student rooms.
 During the first days of the program, participants in each suite area decide whether the bathrooms will be co-ed or single sex.

 Single rooms are available on a limited basis at an additional cost.
 Applicants who wish to secure a single room are encouraged to apply as early as possible to the program.
 In placing participants in the residence hall, first priority is given to housing students according to language groups.
 Please visit the Dates & Fees page for more information.

 All Beloit College residence halls have been designated smoke-free.
 Rock County law also prohibits individuals from smoking within 15 feet of any public buildings.

 Married couples are allowed to share double rooms in the residence hall; however, you should keep in mind that bathrooms are not private but used by others living in the same area of the residence hall.
 We are not able to accommodate families with children in Wood or Haven Halls.

-Finding housing off campus in the Beloit College area can be difficult.
+Finding housing off campus in the Beloit College area can also be difficult.
 Few places offer furnished spaces or short-term leases.
 Although some places accept cats, it is difficult to find management companies that will accept dogs.

 You will find up to date information about our wireless availability on campus on our Information Technology department pages.

 The Sports Center is conveniently located next door to Wood and Haven Halls.
 Students enrolled in the summer intensive language programs may use the facilities free of charge.